Sibling: Rivalry

 "Sibling rivalry" is a type of competition or animosity among brothers and sisters.
 It appears to be particularly intense when children are very close in age or of the same gender.
 Sibling rivalry can involve aggression; however, it is not the same as sibling abuse where one child victimizes another.

 Sibling rivalry usually starts right after, or before, the arrival of the second child.
 While siblings will still love each other, it is not uncommon for them to bicker and be malicious to each other.
 Children are sensitive from the age of 1 year to differences in parental treatment and by 3 years they have a sophisticated grasp of family rules and can evaluate themselves in relation to their siblings.
 Sibling rivalry often continues throughout childhood and can be very frustrating and stressful to parents.
 One study found that the age group 10–15 reported the highest level of competition between siblings.
+This competition can also cause behavioral spillover where siblings, intentionally or not, influence each other's life trajectories in a positive manner as they attempt to differentiate and challenge themselves to excel, vying for their parents' praise.

 Sibling rivalry can continue into adulthood and sibling relationships can change dramatically over the years.
 Approximately one-third of adults describe their relationship with siblings as rivalrous or distant.
 However, rivalry often lessens over time and at least 80% of siblings over age 60 enjoy close ties.

 Each child in a family competes to define who they are as persons and want to show that they are separate from their siblings.
 Sibling rivalry increases when children feel they are getting unequal amounts of their parents' attention, where there is stress in the parents' and children's lives, and where fighting is accepted by the family as a way to resolve conflicts.
 Sigmund Freud saw the sibling relationship as an extension of the Oedipus complex, where brothers were in competition for their mother's attention and sisters for their father's.
 Evolutionary psychologists explain sibling rivalry in terms of parental investment and kin selection: a parent is inclined to spread resources equally among all children in the family, but a child wants most of the resources for him or herself.